alexmavr/django-spyglass/README.rst

 Spyglass is a django application that provides real-time content monitoring of remote websites through distributed web crawling.

-Spyglass is configured by specifying a django Model to be populated by spyglass, a series of websites to be crawled, and an XPath for every combination of model fields and websites.
+Spyglass is configured by specifying a django Model to be populated, a series of websites to be crawled, and an XPath for every combination of model fields and websites.

 When a query is submitted to spyglass, a polling task is assigned to the crawler network for completion.
 The crawlers regularly poll the desired websites until a match is found.
-Then, a new model instance is instanciated and the user is notified.
+Then, a new model instance is created and the user is notified.

 Spyglass is licenced under the BSD license.